Law Society, Aligarh Muslim University: Publications and activities

+The AMU Law Society Review, a wholly student-reviewed Journal, is published every academic session.
-The editorial board, Law Society, AMU, aims to provide a detailed report of all the events which were held throughout the year in the faculty.
-It gives a platform to the students to express their experiences and opinions.
-The main objective behind the Newsletter is to disseminate knowledge relating to contemporary legal issues.

-AMU Law Society Newsletter was started in the year 2018 by Faran Gulrez and Abdullah Samdani.
-Since 2019, Prof. Tariq Mansoor, Hon'ble Vice Chancellor approved the publication of this Newsletter annually.
+AMU Law Society Newsletter is also published, providing a detailed report of all the events which were held throughout the year in the faculty.
+It also gives a platform to the students to express their experiences and opinions.
+The main objective behind the newsletter is to disseminate knowledge relating to contemporary legal issues.
+The newsletter was started in the year 2018 by Faran Gulrez and Abdullah Samdani.
+Since 2019, Prof. Tariq Mansoor, Honourable Vice Chancellor approved the publication of this Newsletter annually.

-In the year 2020, the Newsletter was published under the guidance of Prof. Shakeel Ahmed Samdani, Dean, Faculty of Law and President, Law Society, Chief Editorship of Abdullah Samdani, Secretary, Law Society and Amber Tanweer, Editor, AMU Law Society Review.
+In the year 2020, the Newsletter was published under the guidance of Prof. Shakeel Ahmed Samdani, dean, Faculty of Law and president, Law Society, chief editorship of Abdullah Samdani, secretary, Law Society and Amber Tanweer, editor, AMU Law Society Review.

-Programmes

-Law Society conducts Intra Departmental Moot Court Competitions.

-The Society for the first time organized annual festival named 1st Gavel's Buzz in the year 2014.
-The 2nd Gavel's Buzz was organized in the year 2016.
-The 3rd Gavel's Buzz was organized in 2017.
-Justice Markandey Katju visited the Law Society.